leighton-digital/eventnet/README.md

 );
 ```

 - **prefix**: usually your stackname, used to namespace the event net resources.
 Usually, your stackName.
-If you are wanting to monitor multiple buses in the same application you can construct an indiviual refernce such as `${stackName}-1` and `${stackName}-2`, as long as you can reproduce this when creating the connection in your test suite
+If you want to monitor multiple buses in the same application, you can construct an individual reference such as `${stackName}-1` and `${stackName}-2`, as long as you can reproduce this when creating the connection in your test suite
 - **eventBusName**: name of an existing EventBridge bus you want to subscribe too
 - **includeOutput**: prints out the WebSocket URL for easy access for the WebClient